Dunk tank: Experience

+Most dunk tanks consist of a plastic tank and seat, with a metal support frame and a target to the side of the tank.
+Other dunk tanks are made entirely of metal, and some are made of wood.
+The person to be dunked, called the "victim", climbs onto the seat via a ladder on the side of the dunk tank.
+Usually, there is fence-like protector around the seat, which is used to protect the person sitting on the seat from being injured by stray balls missing the target.
+The seat is latched in an upright position.
+By striking the target, the seat will suddenly collapse, thus "dunking" the victim into the tank of water.
+Being a dunk tank victim is generally regarded as embarrassing, humiliating, uncomfortable, and even miserable for the participant as the water is usually very cold and the weather may or may not be accommodating for the victim's comfort.
+Some participants thoroughly enjoy the experience of feeling uncertainty while sitting on a collapsible seat suspended over a freezing tank of water as well as the sudden shock or excitement of inevitably getting dunked into the tank.
+Regardless of enjoyment, people will volunteer to sit in a dunk tank for work, to entertain, as a form of humiliating punishment to pay off a losing bet, or for charity.

 Origin

 The African dodger, also known as Hit the Coon, was a popular American carnival game from the late 19th century up to the mid-1940s.
 It involved an African-American man sticking his head out through a hole in a curtain and trying to dodge balls thrown at him.
 Hits were rewarded with prizes.
 People were seriously injured or reportedly even killed after being struck.
 In response to attempts to ban it, a less dangerous game was invented called the African dip, in which a person was dropped into a tank of water if a target was hit by a ball.
 Popular Mechanics noted in 1910 that African dodger had become "too old and commonplace" and was being replaced with dunk tanks.
 The illustration accompanying the article shows a game labelled "Drop the Chocolate Drop" and is captioned "Amusing to All but the Victim".

 Generally, the African dodger is recognized as overtly racist.
 One variant, at Chicago's Riverview amusement park, was named "Dunk the Nigger" until the early 1950s when it was renamed "African Dip".
 The NAACP protested the attraction in the 1940s, and it was eventually shut down in the mid-1950s.